webguru103/smooch-docs/README.md

 ## Structure

 Content should go in the `pages/` folder and the structure inside it will match the URL.
+Images should go in the `pages/images` folder and the structure inside it will match the URL.
+They'll also be copied at deploy time.

 If you want your page to show up in the table of content (sidebar), don't forget to add the URL to a section in `config.toml`.